brockogle/Drive_Distance/README.md

 ## Example Data
 The example data contains the addresses of 4 different McDonalds locations, one in each corner of the continental United States (Washington, California, Maine, Florida).
-These serve as startpoints, and an endpoint of Chicago, IL is
+These serve as startpoints, and an endpoint of Chicago, IL is specified in Notebook2.ipynb.

 ## Documentation
 https://www.bingmapsportal.com/